 The Company's use of cash is currently and is expected to continue to be focused on two principal areas, namely the funding of its general and administrative expenditures and the funding of its exploration and evaluation activities.
 Exploration and evaluation activities include the cash components of the cost of acquiring and exploring the Company's mineral claims.
-For the twelve month period ending December 31, 2018, corporate head office costs are estimated to average less than \$200,000 per quarter.
+For the last twelve-month period ending December 31, 2018, corporate head office costs are estimated to average less than \$200,000 per quarter.
 The \$200,000 covers salaries and benefits, consulting fees, administrative and general, reporting issuer costs, accounting fees, professional fees and insurance.

-In the summer the Company commenced a 2,000 metre drilling program at the Pasco Project in Peru.
-The program consists of approximately 8 boreholes, using diamond drilling.
-The drilling along with magnetic survey was \$908,334.
-In addition, the Company is performing care and maintenance at its Walker Gossan project in Australia.
+In addition, the Company is performing care and maintenance at its Walker Gossan project in Australia and Pasco Project in Peru.